Exploring quantum fields in rotating black holes: Abstract

 \section{Abstract}

 In this paper, we discuss the Unruh state for a free scalar quantum field on Kerr-de Sitter under the assumption of mode stability.
-We summarise the proof of its Hadamard property that was previously given in \cite{Klein} for sufficiently small black-hole rotation and cosmological constant and show how it can be generalised to any subextreme black-hole angular momentum in the same range of the cosmological constant.
-This is done by extending a geometric analysis of the trapped set of the Kerr spacetime \cite{KHa} to Kerr-de Sitter.
-Moreover, we discuss the application of this state in the numerical study of quantum effects at the inner horizon \cite{KSCH}, and describe a universality result for these effects \cite{HK}.
+We summarise the proof of its Hadamard property that was previously given in [C.Klein, Annales Henri Poincaré 24 (2023) 7, 2401-2442] for sufficiently small black-hole rotation and cosmological constant, and show how it can be generalised to any subextreme black-hole angular momentum in the same range of the cosmological constant.
+This is done by extending a geometric analysis of the trapped set of the Kerr spacetime [D. Häfner, C. Klein, Lett.Math.Phys.
+114 (2024) 5, 119] to Kerr-de Sitter.
+Moreover, we discuss the application of this state in the numerical study of quantum effects at the inner horizon [C. Klein, M. Soltani, M. Casals, S. Hollands, Phys.Rev.Lett.
+132 (2024) 12, 121501] , and describe a universality result for these effects [P. Hintz, C. Klein, Class.Quant.Grav.
+41 (2024) 7, 075006].